mulle-cc/mulle-genstrings/README.md

 <tt>Localizable.strings</tt> and `mulle-genstrings -a -m de.lproj -o de.lproj *.m`
 for other language projects.
 This will ensure, that old translations will not be overwritten and new keys are added.
+You can additionally also specify `.strings` files as input sources.
+These will not be scanned for `NSLocalizedString` but parsed as `.strings` files.
+This makes it easy to merge files.

 ### -a option: append only